Perpetually Connected

 By the end of 2013, nearly half of online adults worldwide will be perpetually connected, fueled by the increased adoption and utility of tablets, smartphones, and other mobile devices, says Forrester in its “2013 Interactive Marketing Predictions.”
 Four future trends noted by Forrester:

 1. Interconnectedness.
-Ministry’s using media will need to seamlessly integrate the seeker’s experience across all channels of interaction, because the user will expect it.
+Ministries using media must seamlessly integrate the seeker’s experience across all interaction channels because the user will expect it.
 This includes websites, mobile and online video and audio platforms, social networks, direct mail, and online stores.

 2. Personalization.
 Outreach will have to be designed around the needs and wants of the audience rather than around the marketing channels being used.

 3. Responsiveness.
-Since people will be online more often, ministries must continually monitor these channels to respond to questions, interests, and concerns of the audience.
-Delays or snags in communicating with those interested in knowing God, getting prayer, or having their spiritual questions answered can mean they just might move on to other sources.
+Since people will be online more often, ministries must continually monitor these channels to respond to the audience’s questions, interests, and concerns.
+Delays or snags in communicating with those interested in knowing God, getting prayer, or answering their spiritual questions can mean they might move on to other sources.

-4. Ministry will be online and offline.
+4. The ministry will be online and offline.
 More devices will have both online and offline capabilities.
 A reset is coming in what connecting with constituents looks like.
-For example, publishers will digitize Bibles and books, so that those giving these resources as gifts can add a personal video message.
+For example, publishers will digitize Bibles and books so that those giving these resources as gifts can add a personal video message.

 Reaching new audiences

-Here at Glorystone.tv we’ve been preparing the way to help ministry leaders transition to this brave new digital world of connected TV and online publishing.
-We’ve built a platform for the Christian marketplace that enables content management, publishing, syndication, ad sales, and donor development, as well as live one-to-one discipleship.
-The results are greater revenues, lower operating costs, and audiences that are more engaged.
+Here at Glorystone.
+TV, we’ve been preparing to help ministry leaders transition to this brave new digital world of connected TV and online publishing.
+We’ve built a platform for the Christian marketplace that enables content management, publishing, syndication, ad sales, donor development, and live one-to-one discipleship.
+The results are more significant revenues, lower operating costs, and more engaged audiences.

-Those of us who work in the ministry world are in the midst of unparalleled yet exciting technological upheaval.
+Those of us who work in the ministry world are amid unparalleled yet exciting technological upheaval.
 This rapid change is radically influencing the way the gospel is transmitted.
-It is exciting to envision how God is going to use new media technologies to further his kingdom.
+It is exciting to envision how God will use new media technologies to further his kingdom.

-To succeed in the future we must embrace change and adapt to new technologies.
+To succeed in the future, we must embrace change and adapt to new technologies.
 We must embrace new opportunities, innovate, and create better ways of fulfilling our mission.
-And most of all, in the midst of rapid change, we must hold true to an unchanging reliance on the wisdom of God.
+And most of all, amid rapid change, we must hold to an unchanging reliance on the wisdom of God.

 What is Christian Leadership Alliance?